strangerstudios/pmpro-add-name-to-checkout/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.7.1 - 2025-03-05 =
+* ENHANCEMENT: Now showing the first and last name fields on the same line at checkout. #37 (@kimcoleman)
+* ENHANCEMENT: Localized the "Your Name" string for French. #42 (@MaximilianoRicoTabo)
+* BUG FIX/ENHANCEMENT: Improved the logic to highlight the first and last name fields if they are required but not filled out. #38 (@dwanjuki)
+* BUG FIX: Fixed an incorrect textdomain at checkout. #39 (@mircobabini)

 = 0.7 - 2024-07-18 =
 * ENHANCEMENT: Updated the frontend UI for compatibility with PMPro v3.1.